the-catman/objectab/.github/README.md

 writer.vu(1093021321n);

 // This is a variable length signed integer.
 // You can store negative numbers with this.
-It's just not very space efficient since it uses 1 extra bit to store the sign writer.vi(-123032321n);
+It's just uses 1 extra bit to store the sign writer.vi(-123032321n);

 // This is a float.
-It's quite space demanding, and not all that accurate (unless you use float64 which is even more space demanding, but provides more accuracy)
+It's extremely space demanding, and not all that accurate (unless you use float64 which is even more space demanding, but provides more accuracy)
 // If you can, avoid this.
 Otherwise, you can use it no problem. writer.float32(0.123892183);

-// This is a null terminated string (NT string).
-This is an okay way of storing data, but trying to include a null character anywhere in the string breaks it. writer.string("Hello!");
+// This is a null terminated string (aka NT string in my terminology).
+// This is an okay way of storing data, but trying to include a null character anywhere in the string breaks it. writer.string("Hello!");

-// This is a length-based string (LN string).
-Before the string data, it appends the string's length.
+// This is a length-based string (aka LN string in my terminology).
+// Before the string data, it appends the string's length.
-// The current version checks whether the reader is going out of bounds of the Uint8Array, and if it is, the loop is exited.
-// Therefore, this is pretty safe.
-// It doesn't that that much more space compared to a null terminated string for shorter strings. writer.stringLN("Hello from LENGTH!");
+// It doesn't that that much more space compared to a null terminated string for shorter strings.
+// If your string is 127 length, then this takes exactly the same amount of space as NT strings. writer.stringLN("Hello from LENGTH!");

 // Writer.out() outputs the buffer as a Uint8Array
 const reader = new Reader(writer.out());

+// Then to retrieve the data, we just call the corresponding functions in order.

 console.log(reader.byte()); // 123n